 If you want to start an online business, the first thing on your to-do list is picking an ecommerce platform.

-An ecommerce platform is simply a special type of website that allows people to buy your products or services and complete their purchases without leaving your site.
-It also lets you know that a new order has come in.
+An ecommerce platform is simply a special type of website that allows people to buy your products or services from your small business.
+With this tool, people can and complete their purchases without leaving your site.
+An eCommerce platform It also lets you know that a new order has come in.

 In short, it's your all-in-one online selling solution.

-If you want to learn how to start an online business and sell online, you really can't do it without a quality ecommerce solution at your disposal.
+If you want to learn how to sell online, you really can't do it without a quality ecommerce solution at your disposal.
+It’s tools like this that will help to bring your business ideas to life, and ensure that you can make money online.

-Choosing the right ecommerce platform can be the difference between success and failure of your entire online store.
+Having the right know how to choose Choosing the best right ecommerce platform can be the difference between success and failure of your entire store.

 After all, you don't want to have to deal with transaction problems, customers' orders vanishing, wrongly set shipping details; and don't even get me started on security vulnerabilities.

 Here at ecommerce-platforms.com, examining and testing the top ecommerce solutions in the market is literally all we do.
-Each week, we test what's new in the ecommerce space and then let our readers know the results.
+Each week, we test what's new in the ecommerce space and then let our community of business owners, freelancers and affiliate marketers readers know the results.

 One of the ongoing experiments that we've been running is our comparison chart of the top 10 ecommerce platforms in the market.
 We take a number of factors into account when deciding which platform is on top.